davidjaimes/astro-build-website-2023-06-24/src/pages/about.md

 - Understanding and teaching best practices when developing applications that directly affects the operational execution of any organization.

 ## Fun Question to Ask
 How much does a teaspoon of neutron star matter weight?
-Please answer in of number of elephants.
+Please answer in number of elephants.

 ```python
 from astropy import units as u